Armour vs. Other Brands

 Patient states: The Thyroid-S tablets are brown with a hard coating, they do not dissolve well as is, but can be chewed.
 They have a papaya like taste similar to “Thiroyd” below.

 THIROYD (yes, that’s how they spell it) by Greater Pharma Ltd., a leading Thai Pharmaceutical Manufacturer.
 An email to a patient by Greater Pharma states that “thiroyd” at one grain contains T3 at 8.31 microgram; T4 at 35 microgram, which is 0.013% and 0.058% respectively.
 Thyroid patient Samantha states: The Thiroyd tablets are white and have a sweet taste almost like papaya or a similar fruit.
 They dissolve very well sublingually and seem to have a very good potency.
 Entire paper insert with info is written in English: Greater Pharma Manufacturing Co.
 Ltd , 55/2 Phutthamonthon, Nakhon, Pathom.
 Like Thyroid-S, this is ordered over the net.

-Another thyroid patient, Daniella, was told by the makers of Thiroyd that is free of aluminum, which is good news if you are avoiding excesses of aluminum, which has been implicated in Alzheimers.
+Another thyroid patient, Daniella, was told by the makers of Thiroyd that is free of aluminum, which is good news if you are avoiding excesses of aluminum for any reason.

 As of 5-2013, here are potential fillers as sent to me by a patient in Guam: Lactose, Tapioca Starch, Sodium Starch Glycolate, PVP K-30, PVP K-90, Isopropyl Alcohol, Colloidal Silicon Dioxide, Magnesium Stearate.